Arranging your folders

 If the contents of a single folder grows beyond 25,000 files, the files will still be processed and served as normal.
-They will also be searchable in my.sirv.com but they will not be browsable, nor listed in FTP.
+They will also be accessible in FTP and searchable in my.sirv.com but they will not be browsable.

 Name your folders and files according to a predictable naming convention.
 Human readable folder paths will help you navigate folders in my.sirv.com and will also contribute towards good image SEO.

 If you're hosting images for an ecommerce site, a logical folder structure would be one folder per category, with subfolders for each product.
 The category names would match your website, as would the product names or SKUs.
 That'll permit you to automatically serve the right images for the right product, particularly if you use a Sirv smart gallery and/or its thumbnail capability.

 If you're hosting 360 spins on Sirv, we recommend using one folder for each spin.

 Folders could be stored in the root, like this:

 But better to arrange store them in a subfolder, such as this:

 Or into a folder for all your spins:

 Or any other structure that makes sense for your business.